ners/nix-lecture/sections/nix-language.typ

 #pagebreak()

 #speaker-note[
-+ Domain-specific as opposed to an existing language
++ Domain-specific as opposed to a general-purpose language
 + Purely functional because it has no side effects
 + With lazy evaluation we can do things like fix-point computation
 + Values are assigned types at runtime